 ScienceDirect – Gamification-based framework for engagement of residential customers in energy applications

+Here are some gamification techniques for the utility industry.
 A typical game-like solution for utilities must get the whole household involved in the competition.
-The game can be played against another household or between members of the same household.
+The utility gamification can be played against another household or between members of the same household.
 Either way, the goal is to save energy.
 Users can get points for completing particular tasks — for instance, turning off devices instead of leaving them on standby.
 Or running the washing machine and dishwasher only when they’re full and using energy-efficient modes.
 The more energy-efficient actions, the more points.

 Now it’s time to compare the results.
 Smart meters help users compare daily, weekly, or monthly electricity consumption data against historical records and team members’ performance.
 In this way, a smart meter is a fundamental element of the gamification concept.
 Household members can interact via social media in return for more points or badges.
 And, of course, there are rewards: a discount on an electricity bill, gifts for the household, or even support for a charity initiative.